 American alternative cartoonist Carol Lay is best known for her weekly comic strip, Story Minute, which is a work of genius.
 I was a devoted reader and enthusiastic supporter of the Story Minute for years when it appeared in an alternative weekly paper here in the city that I eventually had to break up with because its publisher was too much of a right wing nut job, at which I point I lost track of Carol and her fantastic strip.
 But I digress.

 The point is that Carol’s slightly twisted stories of life in very surreal times struck a chord with me, and I still have a couple of her Story Minutes tacked to a cork board in my office, where they continue to inspire me.
 Carol Lay, seriously, I worship her.
 Currently, Carol is running a Kickstarter campaign to fund a comic book she is creating called Murderville: A Farewell to Armories.
 It is crime story which she describes as The Sopranos Meets the Addams Family, and it looks just insane.
-The hero will either have a set of very sharp knives or a modified airsoft gun.
 I can’t wait!

 You can all read about the Murderville Kickstarter Campaign and see a fun video made by Carol, plus peruse all of the bitchen swag you can get in exchange for a few dollars of support At This Link.
 The campaign expires on Friday, June 21st, 2013 and she is about one-third of her way to a goal of $19,000.
 Please help Carol realize Murderville, because creative geniuses should always get what they need to make rad art.
 Good luck, Carol!